Greatest Literature banner

 His nephew Axel is now his student Alec McEwan, played by American pop star Pat Boone, who gets to sing a sappy song and take his shirt off for half the film.

 Sex appeal is heightened by giving the young man's love-interest Jenny (Diane Baker), renamed from Gräuben, a larger role on the sidelines.
 More significantly, over the professor's objections, a woman is added to the book's three-man expeditionary team.
-The character of Carla Göteborg (Arlene Dahl) is thus created, providing oportunity for sparks between members of the team.
+The character of Carla Göteborg (Arlene Dahl) is thus created, providing opportunity for sparks between members of the team.

 Another cinematic failing of the novel, the lack of human conflict, is remedied by adding a couple of villain who shadow our heroes in their journey beneath the surface.